quickstart guide for exposer

 Launch the daemon:

-Now, let's generate a keypair that will later expose our server.
-Because the key is hard to remember, you should give it a human-friendly name, e.g. "my-site".
+Let's now generate a IPNS-key that will later expose our server.
+Because the key is hard to remember, we should give it a human-friendly name, e.g. "my-site".

 ipns-link gen my-site

-Now edit the config for the key by using the following command:
+Now edit the key by using the following command:

 ipns-link config my-site